openfaas/faasd/README.md

 * basic-auth

-    You will then need to get the basic-auth password, it is written to `$GOPATH/src/github.com/alexellis/faasd/basic-auth-password` if you followed the above instructions.
+    You will then need to get the basic-auth password, it is written to `/run/faasd/secrets/basic-auth-password` if you followed the above instructions.
-The default Basic Auth username is `admin`, which is written to `$GOPATH/src/github.com/alexellis/faasd/basic-auth-user`, if you wish to use a non-standard user then create this file and add your username (no newlines or other characters)
+The default Basic Auth username is `admin`, which is written to `/run/faasd/secrets/basic-auth-user`, if you wish to use a non-standard user then create this file and add your username (no newlines or other characters)

 #### Installation with systemd

-* `faasd install` - install faasd and containerd with systemd, run in `$GOPATH/src/github.com/alexellis/faasd`
+* `faasd install` - install faasd and containerd with systemd, this must be run from `$GOPATH/src/github.com/alexellis/faasd`
 * `journalctl -u faasd` - faasd systemd logs
 * `journalctl -u faas-containerd` - faas-containerd systemd logs